AstroMined/debtonator/tests/fixtures/models/code_review.md

 This document contains a comprehensive review of fixture files in the `tests/fixtures/models` directory, identifying issues that need to be addressed to bring them into compliance with project standards and best practices.

-**Very Important:** The files listed here were the files that existed at the time of the last code review.
-When conducting a code review, you should always do a full listing of this directory and all subdirectories to ensure **ALL** files are reviewed.
+**Very Important:** The files listed here were the files that existed at the time of the last code review:

+- When conducting a code review, you should always do a full listing of this directory and all subdirectories to ensure **ALL** files are reviewed.
+- If any issue that was identified in a previous code review has been marked as fixed **AND** you confirm that fix meets our standards, remove that issue from the list.
+- If all issues that were identified for a file during the last review have been confirmed to be fixed on a subsequent review **AND** no new issues are found, mark that file as *This file has been refactored and now complies with all project standards.*
+- You must update the **Recommendations** and **Next Steps** sections after each code review to ensure they remain current.

 ## Standards Reference